The protein debate has been going on for decades… without a universal scientifically accepted optimal amount.

 Yet they’re not like artificial sweeteners which are only designed for taste, and contain potentially deadly ingredients and additives.

 This is great news for anyone looking to stay away from sugar.
-Because we used Luo Han instead of other sweeteners that are known to raise blood sugar, you can enjoy Whey Bites without worrying.
+Because we used Luo Han instead of other sweeteners that are known to raise blood sugar, you can enjoy all flavors of my Whey Bars without worrying.

 But in reality, it’s great news for everyone.
 You don’t want to mess around with foods that raise your blood sugar, period.